aeternity/Vanillae/docs/kek/README.md

 Keccak is the "general case", and then SHA-3 and SHAKE-128 and so on are special cases of Keccak.

+Hans Svensson and Craig Everett made extremely valuable contributions to this project.

 ## tldr